ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 </div>

 These two examples show that AR can be as much fun as it is useful.
-Here's an [interesting article](https://www.forbes.com/sites/bernardmarr/2019/03/01/the-10-best-real-world-examples-of-augmented-reality/#6aa2816b42d8) from Forbes showing how revolutionary this technology can be in industries like education, health care, tourism and more.
+Here's an [interesting article](https://www.forbes.com/sites/bernardmarr/2019/03/01/the-10-best-real-world-examples-of-augmented-reality/#6aa2816b42d8){:target="_blank" rel="noopener noreferrer"} from Forbes showing how revolutionary this technology can be in industries like education, health care, tourism and more.
-Also in 2017, [Kevin Van Den Abeele](https://ordina-jworks.github.io/author/kevin-van-den-abeele/) together with [Michael Vandendriessche](https://ordina-jworks.github.io/author/michael-vandendriessche/) wrote a fantastic [blogpost](https://ordina-jworks.github.io/iot/2017/12/20/Virtual-Reality.html) that introduces the concept of Augmented Reality in an understandable way.
+Also in 2017, [Kevin Van den Abeele](https://ordina-jworks.github.io/author/kevin-van-den-abeele/){:target="_blank" rel="noopener noreferrer"} together with [Michael Vandendriessche](https://ordina-jworks.github.io/author/michael-vandendriessche/){:target="_blank" rel="noopener noreferrer"} wrote a fantastic [blogpost](https://ordina-jworks.github.io/iot/2017/12/20/Virtual-Reality.html){:target="_blank" rel="noopener noreferrer"} that introduces the concept of Augmented Reality in an understandable way.

 ### Indoor Positioning System